Women's European Baseball Championship

-The Women's European Baseball Championship (WEBC) is the main championship tournament between national women's baseball teams in Europe, governed by the Confederation of European Baseball (CEB).
+The Women's European Baseball Championship is the main championship tournament between national women's baseball teams in Europe, governed by the World Baseball Softball Confederation (WBSC) Europe.
+Four countries have competed in the first three competitions, with each receiving at least one gold or silver medal.

 History

 The 2019 Women's European Baseball Championship was held in July and August 2019 in Rouen, France.
 France, the winner of the championship, qualified for 2020 Women's Baseball World Cup.

-The 2022 Women's European Baseball Championship was held on Wednesday, August 3 to Saturday, August 6 2022.
-Montpellier in France hosted the second edition, which also served as qualifying event for the next WBC Women's Baseball World Cup.
-Four teams participated with host and defending champion France, the Netherlands, Czech Republic and Great Britain.
-France defeated the Czech Republic in the final (13-3) and qualified for the next Baseball World Cup which will be held in 2023.
+The 2022 championship was held on August 3 to 6, 2022.
+Montpellier, France hosted the second edition, which also served as qualifying event for the next World Cup.
+Four teams participated with host and defending champion France, the Netherlands, Czech Republic, and Great Britain.
+France defeated the Czech Republic in the final (13-3) and qualified for the 2024 Baseball World Cup.

+The 2025 championship was held in Hluboká nad Vltavou, Czech Republic.
+Great Britain won their first European championship, defeating the hosting Czech team in the championship.